Tembo language: Latin alphabet

-Hangul
+Hangul alphabet

+A Hangul Tembo alphabet was designed specifically for the Twa community.

-The sister of a Twa leader from eastern Democratic Republic of Congo visited Korea in 2015 for a cultural exchange event.
-She learned that Hangul was used for the Cia-Cia language in Indonesia, and thought it would help her people, who speak Chitembo, estimated to be spoken by 500,000 to 700,000 people.
-Korean linguists developed a version of the alphabet for Chitembo over the next few years, which previously had no writing system.
-Korean language teachers in Los Angeles, California taught the alphabet to primary school teachers from Bunyakiri in Congo.
-The school teachers, along with Korean missionaries, taught it to people in the region.
-They found that children could write their names within half an hour, while adults took longer, but reported that hundreds of them have been able to learn the adapted Hangul.
+In 2015, the sister of a Twa leader visited South Korea for a cultural-exchange event organized by Korean missionaries in the Congo.
+She learned that the Korean Hangul alphabet had been adapted for the Cia-Cia language in Indonesia, and thought it could help her people, who had been expelled from their land with the expansion of the Kahuzi-Biéga National Park and were mostly illiterate.
+Four Korean linguists developed a Hangul alphabet for Chitembo over the next few years.
+Teachers from a Hangul school in Los Angeles, California, taught that alphabet to primary-school teachers from Bunyakiri, eastern Congo.
+Those school teachers, along with the missionaries in the region, in turn taught it to members of the Twa community.
+As of 2023, they reported that 40 adults and 300 children had been taught the Hangul alphabet.
+Children could write their names within half an hour, but the adults took months to do the same.